 - All values involved in the range join condition are of a numeric type (integral, floating point, decimal),

 - All values involved in the range join condition are of the same type.
-In case of decimal, they also need to be of the same scale and precision.
+In the case of the decimal type, the values also need to be of the same scale and precision.

 - It is an